 The successful applicant will be required to undergo an aged care part exclusion police check and a medical assessment.
 People with criminal records are not automatically barred from applying for this position.
 Each application will be considered on its merits.
 The criminal offences that preclude a person from working in aged care are:

 - a conviction for murder or sexual assault; or

 - a conviction of, and sentence to imprisonment for, any other form of assault.

-Any person with a conviction for a precluding offence must not be employed in an aged care service subsidised by the Commonwealth.
+Any person with a conviction for a precluding offence must not be employed, contracted, hired, retained, or accepted by an aged care service subsidised by the Commonwealth.